 Energy Generation in Japan

-In the developed world, one of the most urgent issues that we are currently dealing with is how to generate enough energy for our ever-increasing need for electricity and other forms of energy without running out of resources and while saving our environment.
+In the developed world, one of the most urgent issues that we are currently dealing with is energy generation.
+How will we generate enough energy for our ever-increasing need for electricity and other forms of energy?
+Preferably without running out of resources and while saving our environment.
 Japan is no different, and one of today’s biggest headaches for the government is how to supply Japan’s need for power without relying too much on polluting coal plants and potentially dangerous nuclear plants.
 So what is Japan’s current situation when it comes to energy generation?
 And what is cooking for the (near) future?

 Types of Energy Used in Japan

-In the decades that followed, gas and nuclear energy became Japan’s most used sources, and in the 2000s the pattern didn’ change too significantly.
-And then in 2011, the triple disaster happened, and you can see an immediate drop in the usage of nuclear energy as almost all nuclear plants were shut down when Fukushima’s plant had its meltdown.
+In the decades that followed, gas and nuclear energy became Japan’s most used sources.
+And in the 2000s the pattern didn’t change too significantly.
+Then in 2011, the triple disaster happened, and you can see an immediate drop in the usage of nuclear energy.
+As almost all nuclear plants were shut down when Fukushima’s plant had its meltdown.
 At this moment, energy usage has been quite steady for the last 10 years and has even declined a bit since the top year 2010.
 One explanation is that the population of Japan has been shrinking since then, hence the lower need for energy.
 The usage of energy-efficient appliances has also helped.

-Now, the traditional resources of gas and coal are Japan’s major energy generators, with the usage of new energy sources increasing only marginally.
+Now, the traditional resources of gas and coal are Japan’s major energy generators.
+The usage of new energy sources is increasing only marginally.
 Let’s look into the different sources of energy in Japan a little more closely.

 The tallest dam in Japan is Kurobe Dam.
 You can visit this famous sight on a well-known sightseeing route, the Tateyama-Kurobe Alpine Route.
 It is not the biggest dam lake, but the 186-meter height makes this the highest dam in Japan.